This blog post was originally published on September 10, 2019 and updated on April 15, 2021.

 What are the four main categories of a restaurant profit and loss statement?

-The first is Cost of Goods Sold (COGS), or how much you pay to buy what you are selling.
+The first expense is Cost of Goods Sold (COGS), or how much you buy to make the items that you sell.
 COGS is the total cost of the inventory you used to make the food and beverage items you sold during a specific time period.
 You can break down COGS by menu groups and targeted categories or divide them into customized configurations of food and beverage.

-The second part is labor costs, which includes all of your salaried and hourly employees as well as your payroll taxes and some employee benefits.
+The second part of prime cost is labor costs, which includes all of your salaried and hourly employees.
+In addition to the hourly labor costs, you should also include payroll taxes, workers compensation, and employee benefits like health insurance.

 3. Operating Expenses